driftbluestone/tagbot/README.md

 * Bot admins can only be created by adding the user id to the bot admins list in config.json
 * NEVER give this permission to people you do not trust, this permission gives them access to download and execute arbitrary github repositories
 ### Extensions
-* A system for adding to bot functionality without interfering with the core bot logic
+* A system for adding to bot functionality without
 * Extensions can *only* be managed by bot admins
-* Using /extension-add requires that you paste a github link in, which will then install the extension from that repo
+* Using `/extension add` requires that you paste a github link in, which will then install the extension from that repo

 ## Setup Guide
 ### Requirements